 Comments

 With an account on the Fediverse or Mastodon, you can respond to this post.
-Since Mastodon is decentralized, you can use your existing account hosted by another Mastodon server or compatible platform if you don't have an account on this one.
-Known non-private replies are displayed below.
+Since Mastodon is decentralized, you can use your existing account hosted by any Fediverse compatible platform or create a new one.
+Known non-private replies are displayed above.